yaRnMcDonuts/PBR-Terrain/README.md

 1.)
 Initiate a new TerrainShaderConversion object
+   >String pbrAssetPath = "MatDefs/shaders/AfflictedPBRTerrain.j3md";
+   >String phongAssetPath = "MatDefs/shaders/TerrainLighting.j3md";

-   >TerrainShaderConversion converter = new TerrainShaderConversion(String pbrAssetPath, String phongAssetPath)
+   >TerrainShaderConversion converter = new TerrainShaderConversion(pbrAssetPath, phongAssetPath)

 2.)
 Use this method to register a roughness and metallic value to the texture, as well as the desired texture scale